‘A Quiet Rebellion: Guilt’ – Numoeath #1 by M. H. Thaung

 As I found out more about the beasts and the Captain’s secret and how he and people like him are being used by the state, I became completely immersed in this world.
 This did what I want speculative fiction to do, it stimulated me to speculate on how things got to be how they are and how the conflicts in the society will be resolved while getting me invested in the welfare of the main characters.

 The book reads more like the pilot for a series than like a standalone novel.
 The ending isn’t a cliffhanger but it does throw in a big enough change that you know the lives of the main characters are going to be disrupted and the status quo will be challenged.
-Their way I could stop at the end of the first book.
+Their was no way I could stop at the end of the first book.
 I need to know what happens next.
 Fortunately, the rest of the trilogy is available and I’ll be moving on to read book two, ‘A Quiet Rebellion: Restitution‘ as soon as possible.